 Should I take the course for a grade or pass/no pass?

 You need to discuss with your faculty sponsor whether to take the course for a grade or pass/no pass.
-Refer to the Pass/No Pass Privilege section in the College Degree Requirements section of the Undergraduate Bulletin for limits on how many credit hours of pass/no pass you can use toward your degree.
+Refer to the Pass/No Pass Privilege section in the College Degree Requirements section of the Undergraduate Catalog for limits on how many credit hours of pass/no pass you can use toward your degree.
 Be sure to choose the appropriate grading option and number of credit hours (units) when registering via MyRed as shown on the screen shot below:

 How do I register for the course?